 2.7.37 The Equality Commission has issued specific guidance on how to screen for equality and conduct an EQIA, and they can advise departments on their requirements under the statutory obligations.
 The Equality and Good Relations Directorate within TEO provides general advice on equality issues.
 In addition, all departments have equality branches, usually located within central management units.

 Lifetime opportunities: the government's anti-poverty and social inclusion strategy for Northern Ireland

-2.7.41 Lifetime Opportunities is one of the impacts listed for screening in Policy Toolkit No.4.
+2.7.41 Lifetime opportunities is one of the impacts listed for screening in policy toolkit number four.
 The approach to assessing it in economic appraisal and evaluations is broadly similar to that for sustainability and equality.
-The first step is to screen the project to determine its relevance to Lifetime Opportunities.
-Where a project is considered to have relevant and significant implications for Lifetime Opportunities, the next step is to assess their impact in suitable detail for each option under consideration.
+The first step is to screen the project to determine its relevance to lifetime opportunities.
+Where a project is considered to have relevant and significant implications for lifetime opportunities, the next step is to assess their impact in suitable detail for each option under consideration.

 2.7.42 General advice on lifetime opportunities is available from the Social Inclusion Unit in TEO.